mongodb/mongo-go-driver/bson-codec-design/DESIGN.md

 altered and instead there will be Marshal and Unmarshal methods on the Registry type.
 The new Marshal and Unmarshal package functions will take a Registry as a parameter.

+Not having global registries means that the `Marshal` and `Unmarshal` functions deviate from the same named functions in the v1 design, the `mgo/bson` package, the `encoding/json` package, and the `encoding/xml` package.
+None of the aforementioned packages nor the v1 design allows a user to register handling for their own types.
+The main problem with having a global registry is that packages would likely auto register codecs for types and interfaces, which will then have global implications that might affect distant code and create subtle bugs that require a specific set of packages to observe.
+By not allowing global registries, the user has to explicitly register the types and interfaces that are handled, which makes it more difficult to make the same far reaching errors.

+To enable creation of default registries, the proposed design has a function called `NewDefaultRegistry` that handles registering the default type and interface codecs.

 #### Type Registry
 The type registry maps particular types to an instance of a codec.
 When performing an encode or decode, this registry will be consulted for the particular codec to use.
 During the processing the